-A few years ago, I was thriving in my final year at Ryerson University, studying Fashion Communications.
+A few years ago, I was thriving in my final year of Fashion School.
 Specializing in photography and graphic design, I loved all things having to do with visual story telling.
-Through digital design, illustration, polaroid photography, and mixed media art, I spent my final year exploring the in’s and out’s of creative mediums and their effect on storytelling.
+Through digital design, illustration, polaroid photography, and mixed media art, I spent the year exploring the in’s and out’s of creative mediums and their effect on storytelling.

 Aaaaand then I graduated.
 Unsure of what to do, I had the opportunity to take a job in the film industry.
 And I thought, “well heck, why not?”
 And thus began my film career…

-I was swallowed whole by this foreign and exciting new world of movie making, and I became eager to learn about every aspect of production- from Art Direction, to Cinematography, to Clearances.
+I was swallowed whole by this foreign and exciting new world of movie making, and I became eager to learn about every aspect of production- from Art Direction, to Cinematography, to Legal Clearances.
 I visited shooting crews, went to fancy wrap parties, and got to work on insanely cool sets (A replica of the White House?
 Ummm, this is awesome!)

 I was awe-struck by the fast-paced, exciting work that was happening all around me.
 It was completely different than what I had studied in school.

 I was about 3 years into my film career, and I started to get an itch for everything I was working on while studying fashion.
 Large branding projects, marketing campaigns, editorial photography, explorative art- there wasn’t much room for it in film work.
 I knew I wanted to get back in to the conceptual design and photography work I had been doing not so long ago, but I wasn't sure how to get there...

-I started researching the process involved in registering for a business.
+I started researching the process involved in starting a business.
 And then I decided to just go for it.

 I met with my accountants, and started the foundation of my own company.
-I had absolutely no idea what I was doing, but I was determined not to let my inexperience deter me from pursing a better career path.
-I planned out marketing strategies, streamlining administrative duties, and gaining client loyalty for months.
+I had absolutely no idea what I was doing, but I was determined not to let my inexperience deter me from pursing my dream career path.
+I planned out marketing strategies, learned how to streamline administrative duties, and worked towards gaining client loyalty for months.
 I swear I looked up every book, article, and podcast aimed to help beginner entrepreneurs.